Audley staff photography competition

 Spider weaving in autumn leaves, Japan by John

 I noticed this spider in the nearby bushes outside a traditional Japanese building while I was waiting for our sake experience to start in Takayama.
 I spotted the webs glistening in the sunlight and moved closer to get a better look.
-I caught a glimpse of the unusual spider amongst the leaves and knew I had to get a shot.
+I caught a glimpse of the unusual spider among the leaves and knew I had to get a shot.
 The bright colours of the leaves were lit perfectly, but it took me several attempts before the spider was still enough to get this detailed shot.

 Surrounded by the snow-capped peaks of the northern Alps, the traditional town of Takayama possesses a charming old-world atmosphere and fine Edo-period architecture.
 There is a hidden charm to the streets east of the Miwagawa River, where you can uncover the traditional shops, museums, galleries and sake breweries that give the small city its significant historic importance.